 The service is capped at 100 replies a month.
 This isn’t a lot but is good enough for a core sample size of customers.

-One of the most important facets when you’re growing your e-commerce business is to make sure your finances are in order.
+One of the most important facets, when you’re growing your e-commerce business, is to make sure your finances are in order.
+It is one of the best accounting and invoicing eCommerce tools.

 This usually involves business owners throwing themselves under stacks of paper at the end of every quarter.
 The alternatives are hiring expensive accountants or buying even more expensive accounting software.